noloman/go-rate-limiter/README.md

 ## Usage

-To use the `go-rate-limiter` module with the Chi v5 library, you need to configure it and add it to your router's middleware.
+To use the `go-rate-limiter` module with the [chi v5 library](https://github.com/go-chi/chi), you need to configure it and add it to your router's middleware.
 Below is an example of how to set up and use the rate limiter:

 ```go
 package main